pikapokaboo/Asg1-ID/README.md

 ## 🎨 Design Process
 The website is built **for VTuber fans and students exploring fandom culture** — specifically people who want:
 - easy discovery of indie creators
-- a clean, dark-theme aesthetic
+- a clean, dark-theme aesthetic (cos who likes light mode)
 - quick access to live streams and fan art

 The project helps them achieve this by using: